-Reservations: Seminar reservations are due no later than June 1, 2022 with a non-refundable registration fee of \$20.00 per registration.
+Reservations: Seminar reservations are due no later than June 1, 2024 with a non-refundable registration fee of \$20.00 per registration.
 If you can make your reservation earlier it will make our job much easier and be greatly appreciated!
 Pennsylvania Dairy Princess and Promotion Services, Inc. will pay the expenses of each Dairy Princess, Alternates, and one adult chaperone.
 The fee for additional person(s) will be \$275.00 (\$255 after registration fee), which will include room, meals, and materials and is due with the reservation form or at registration.
 If you need to cancel your reservation, you MUST do so by 9:00a.m.
-June 30th, 2022 or you will be responsible for the attendance fee.
+June 30th, 2024 or you will be responsible for the attendance fee.
 If you register and fail to attend all of Seminar you will be responsible for paying the attendance fee of \$275.00.
-There is a \$30.00 late registration fee for ALL reservations received after June 1, 2022.
+There is a \$30.00 late registration fee for ALL reservations received after June 1, 2023.

-STATE PAGEANT CONTEST OVERVIEW
+STATE COMPETITION CONTEST OVERVIEW

-State Pageant is required for all County Princesses.
-If you are unable to attend State Pageant, September 22-24, you will need to compete for County Princess another year or your County will defer all Princess incentive purposes for one year.
-County Princesses will be given the opportunity to participate in seven different contests at State Pageant.
-Each princess is required to take part in the Speech, Presentation, Dairy Promotion Knowledge Quiz, Royal Recipe and Scrapbook contest.
+State Competition is required for all County Princesses.
+If you are unable to attend State Competition, September 19-21, you will need to compete for County Princess another year or your County will defer all Princess incentive purposes for one year.
+County Princesses will be given the opportunity to participate in seven different contests at State Competition.
+Each princess is required to take part in the Speech, Presentation, Dairy Promotion Knowledge Quiz, Royal Recipe and Display Board contest.

-County Princesses may also participate in a radio spot and/or poster display contest at State Pageant.
-These contests will be judged, and winners will be recognized, however these contests do not play a role in the selection of State Royalty.
+County Princesses may also participate in a radio spot and/or scrapbook contest at State Competition.
+These contests will be judged, and winners will be recognized.
 Each contest is judged on its own merit and awards will be presented in each category.
 County Princesses, parents and committees should understand that winning a contest does not guarantee a princess a spot in the top seven; likewise, you do not have to win or place in any of the contest to earn a spot in the top seven.